The Cossack squat allows lifters to move their bodies in a range of motion that isn’t normally trained.

 Step 2: Shift Your Weight To One Side

 Start the movement by shifting your weight over to one foot and bend your hips and knees downward.

-At the same time draw the toes of the opposite leg up to the ceiling.
+At the same time, draw the opposite leg's toes up to the ceiling.

 The opposite leg should stay straight, and the heel of this leg can move more freely to increase how comfortable it feels.